cloudmesh/classes/_sources/i524/lectures.txt

 =============

 .. warning:: This page is under construction, but most lectures are
 	     already available.
-The technology track will change considerably.
+All tracks will change
+	     considerably.
 If you want to work ahead, start with the theory track.

+.. warning:: Lectures listed on this page will be ready for review
+	     when they are marked as released.
+If they are not released they will be updated as part of the class.
+However instead of waiting for the release, we have opted to show you our current draft lectures.

-Based on our experience with residential and online classes we will for the first time not require that you have to do the class videos at a prticular time.
+Based on our experience with residential and online classes we will for the first time not require that you have to do the class videos at a prticular time once they are released.
 This however has the danger that you are not watching them at all and you cheat yourself as you do not allow yourself the educational lessons that this class offers to you.
-It also requires you to assemble your own schedule for watching the videos that will have to managed through github notifications as part of a README.md file in your git repository.
-You will need to do the technology track, as well as the theory track.
+It also requires you to assemble your own schedule for watching the videos that will have to be managed through github as part of a README.md file in your git repository.
+You will need to do the technology track, the communications track, as well as the theory track.

 Theory Track:
-   A number of lectures have been designed to introduce you to a number of technologies.
-In contrast to the technology track the lectures are of more theoretical nature and do not require much hands on activities to get familair with the technologies.
+   Some lectures have been designed to introduce you to a number of technologies.
+These lectures are of more theoretical nature and do not require much hands on activities.
+THus you can start them any time.

 Collaboration Track:
    These lectures provide the tools for you to collaborate with your